MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 ## iOS Setup

-Once you've acquired the CodePush plugin, you need to integrate it into the Xcode project of your React Native app and configure it correctly.
-To do this, take the following steps:
+Once you've acquired the CodePush plugin, you must integrate it into the Xcode project of your React Native app and configure it correctly.

 ### Plugin Installation (iOS)

 In order to accommodate as many developer preferences as possible, the CodePush plugin supports iOS installation via three mechanisms:

-1. [**RNPM**](#plugin-installation-ios---rnpm) - [React Native Package Manager (RNPM)](https://github.com/rnpm/rnpm) is an awesome tool that provides the simplest installation experience possible for React Native plugins.
+1. [RNPM](#plugin-installation-ios---rnpm) - [React Native Package Manager](https://github.com/rnpm/rnpm) (RNPM) is an awesome tool that provides the simplest installation experience possible for React Native plugins.
 If you're already using it, or you want to use it, then we recommend this approach.

 2. [**CocoaPods**](#plugin-installation-ios---cocoapods) - If you're building a native iOS app that is embedding React Native into it, or you simply prefer using [CocoaPods](https://cocoapods.org), then we recommend using the Podspec file that we ship as part of our plugin.